 Fig 4.
 The vertical line on the right reads "Ms. Huang married to the Chen family, Hengjiang, Xiao O Village, Ningyi [tang]."

 Two of the women probably died in childbirth.
 They were buried together with their babies, who were nameless according to Chinese custom, and thus not counted in the burial list.
 One lady, Mrs. Huang from the Wu family was to be sent back to Dongkou Village in Taishan county, with her child (Fig. 2).
 Another deceased mother was Mrs. Huang from the Chen family who too was married to a native of Taishan county; he was from Hengjiang Village 横江 and a member of the Ningshan Tang 宁善堂 (Fig. 3).
 This particular record may have become confused, however.
-Mrs. Huang of the Chen family appeared again in the Taishan county list, but this time with her married and maiden last name switched, thus becoming a Mrs. Chen from the family of Huang (Fig. 4) -- from a traditional Chinese point of view, a very serious error,
+Mrs. Huang of the Chen family appeared again in the Taishan county list, but this time with her married and maiden last name switched, thus becoming a Mrs. Chen from the family of Huang (Fig. 4) -- from a traditional Chinese point of view, a very serious error.
+Reference: University of Victoria Library, Special Collections.
+Chinese Consolidated Benevolent Association AR030.1.9 - 1.11.

 Fig. 3.
 The writing indicates that Mrs. Huang of the Chen family was buried in Victoria with her child.
 The red ink was added to the list to show that the bones were dug up, and that she was affiliated with the Ningyi Tang.

-After a suitable time had passed--at least five yearsand often more than ten, it was customary for most or all bodies in a given cemetery to be dug up, the bones cleaned and placed in boxes, and then sent to either San Francisco or Victoria for onward shipment to China.
+After a suitable time had passed--at least five years and often more than ten, it was customary for most or all bodies in a given cemetery to be dug up, the bones cleaned and placed in boxes, and then sent to either San Francisco or Victoria for onward shipment to China.
 This sequence of events was of major concern to most Chinese North Americans.
-From the beginning of immigration in the early 1850s, Chinese sojourners made arrangementa for their bodies to be repatriated to China in case they died.
-The main reason was the imperative need to ensure that one's family--ideally one's sons and grandsons--would be able to make sacrifices at one's family altar and to maintain one's grave in the family cemetery.
+From the beginning of immigration in the early 1850s, Chinese sojourners made arrangements for their bodies to be repatriated to China in case they died.

 A. Causes of Chinese Deaths 早期華裔死因